Skip to Content

 The next time you eat sunflower seeds on a salad, in nutty bread, or just as a salty snack, you could be eating seeds all the way from Ukraine!

-On June 23, Ukrainian people celebrate a traditional holiday called Kupala Day.
-It commemorates “the birth of the sun” on the longest day of the year.
+On June 23, Ukrainians celebrate a traditional holiday called Kupala Day.
+This day commemorates “the birth of the sun” on the longest day of the year.

 Boys and girls hold hands and jump over a fire.
 Traditional says that if a couple jumps over the fire and manages to keep their hands clasped, their love will last.